 Our local tour escort (Dion) was so knowledgeable, willing to share the history of the country in a way that helped us understand the WHY as well as the WHAT of the history of that breathtakingly beautiful country while he made us each feel welcome and valued as visitors.
 He obviously loves his homeland and has reason to do so.
 The group was very compatible and new friendships were made.
 Caroline was very efficient".
-Dr. Pat Barry, Burlington, On. - South Africa, 2023 "The Japan experience ranks among the very best offered by DoT - seamlessly blending the country's rich history and culture with outstanding cuisines and activities.
-The farewell Kimono dinner with Geisha entertainment was particularly noteworthy as well as the beauty of the Five Lakes region, majesty of Mt.
-Fuji, the ryokan experience and the many beautiful Japanese gardens and historic sites!
-Outstanding experience!"
-Dr. Bruno Salena, Ancaster, On.- Japan, 2023 Dr. Drano Calena, Anoaster, On.
-Capan, 2020 "We enjoyed this trip very much and the effort all you put into getting it together.
+Dr. Pat Barry, Burlington, On. - South Africa, 2023 0 nn "We enjoyed this trip very much and the effort all you put into getting it together.
 We enjoyed the cultural aspect of the food.
 The guides were superb.
 We appreciate our Canadian colleagues and felt we were warmly welcomed.
 Thanks for putting on an A++++ trip".
 Dr. David Trask, Medford, OR - Japan, 2023 "Great organization.
 Fantastic content with a well-balanced program.
 The entire group was very cordial.
 We all had a great time immersed in the Japanese culture and food.
 Thanks Doctors-on-Tour - a great way to transform the necessary (CME) to a pleasant activity."
 Dr. Michel Laverdiere, Pointe Claire, QC - Japan, 2023 "It was a wonderful trip.
 Japan is a beautiful country with beautiful people.
 Thank you Shioji and Carina for taking such good care of us.
 Shioji is a wonderful guide.
 Thank you to all our fellow travelers.
 It was a real pleasure meeting all of you and hope to see you again on a future Doctors-on-Tour trip" Dr. Tsing Wong, North Bay, On. - Japan, 2023 "A great and most enjoyable trip!
 Shioji made it."
-Dr. Martin McIntyre, Brantford, On. - Japan, 2023
+Dr. Martin McIntyre, Brantford, On. - Japan, 2023 This was an excellent trip - my 2nd time with Doctors-on-Tour to Iceland and I would do it again!
+I enjoyed seeing a few new locations and different restaurants (thanks to Thordis).
+I can't recommend this trip highly enough!
+As all of your tours have been, it was well planned, well organized and very good value.
+Thanks so much.
+See you next year in Japan!
+Dr. Mary Bruckschwaiger, London, On. - Iceland Circumnavigation Cruise and Land, 2023